Hoteliers welcome Paris decision forcing Airbnb hosts to register rentals

 Due to pressure from hoteliers and officials Airbnb has agreed to charge visitors the traditional French "tourist tax".

 It began collecting the tax from guests in Paris in 2015 and now collects it in 50 French cities.
-It paid back to French authorities 7.3 million euros ($8.3 million) in tourist taxes in 2016.
+It paid back to French authorities 7.3 million euros in tourist taxes in 2016.
+(Reporting by Dominique Vidalon; Editing by Andrew Callus and Susan Thomas)